LTC Shoshannah B.J. Lane, Ph.D.

 Her awards and decorations include the Bronze Star Medal, Meritorious Service Medal, Air Medal, Army Commendation Medal, Army Achievement Medal, Iraq Campaign Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Combat Action Badge, Senior Aviator Badge, Parachutist Badge, Air Assault Badge, and German Armed Forces Proficiency Badge (Gold).

-LTC Lane and her husband, LTC Connie Lane, live at West Point, New York, with their daughter.
+LTC Lane and her husband, LTC Connie Lane, live at West Point with their daughter.

 Ph.D., German and Second Language Acquisition - Georgetown University